Miss. teen: He ‘loved me enough to take some bullets for me’

 “He loved me enough to take some bullets for me,” Caleb said.

 Caleb’s 11-year-old brother, Austin Edwards, was also shot to death in that living room early Sunday.
 They were among the eight people killed in three houses in a rampage that started late Saturday after law enforcement officers were called about a domestic dispute.
 A deputy sheriff was among those killed.
-The other seven were all relatives or acquaintances of the accused shooter.
+The other seven were all relatives or acquaintances of the man accused of the shooting.

 Investigators said Willie Corey Godbolt, 35, will be charged with one count of capital murder and seven counts of first degree murder.
 Mississippi Bureau of Investigation spokesman Warren Strain said the charges could change as the investigation continues.

-Godbolt was hospitalized for a gunshot wound and was in good condition Monday; it wasn’t clear who shot him.
-He could make an initial court appearance Tuesday.
+Godbolt had been hospitalized for a gunshot wound and was released Tuesday; it wasn’t clear who shot him, but investigators say it wasn’t the police.
+He was waiting for an initial court appearance to be scheduled.

-The Mississippi Bureau of Investigation identified some of those killed as: Barbara Mitchell, 55; Brenda May, 53; Tocarra May, 35; Ferral Burage, 45; and Shelia Burage, 46; and deputy William Durr, 36.
+The Mississippi Bureau of Investigation identified some of the slain as Barbara Mitchell, 55; Brenda May, 53; Tocarra May, 35; Ferral Burage, 45; Shelia Burage, 46; and Deputy William Durr, 36.
 The parents of Austin Edwards and Jordan Blackwell identified their sons as the other victims.

+Funeral services for the victims have been scheduled over several days starting Thursday.

 Brookhaven is a south Mississippi city surrounded by pine trees and rolling green pastures.
 The outbreak of violence has shaken the county of 34,500 residents.